Minhtranaccount/Loan_Pay_Back_Ability/README.md

 #  Technologies used:
 Languages: Python, HTML & CSS

 Tools: Jupyter Notebook & GitHub

 Algorithms: Machine Learning Classification, Support Vector Machine, Linear Regression

 #  This is the navigation to read our project:

- Firstly clone the file from repositories to your machine, and run the following command chmod a+x run.sh
+ Firstly clone the file from repositories to your machine, and run the following command

+ chmod a+x run.sh

  Then you can test the application by running the following in your command line.

  ./run.sh

  Second copy the link and paste in browser.

- Finally you can see the homepage.
-Click in the navigation bar to see the map and regional chart information.
+ Fill in testing details of a random borrower and click submit.

+ Now you will see the result if the borrower will pay back money in full.